Aimee Nezhukumatathil: Honors and awards

-Among Nezhukumatathil's awards are a 2020 Guggenheim Fellowship in poetry, a Mississippi Arts Commission Fellowship grant, inclusion in the Best American Poetry series, a 2009 National Endowment for the Arts Literature Fellowship in poetry, and a Pushcart Prize for the poem "Love in the Orangery".
-Her poems and essays have appeared in New Voices: Contemporary Poetry from the United States, The American Poetry Review, FIELD, Prairie Schooner, Poetry, New England Review, Converse: Contemporary English Poetry by Indians (edited by Sudeep Sen, and published by Pippa Rann Books, London), and Tin House.
-Nezhukumatathil serves as poetry editor for Orion magazine.
+Among Nezhukumatathil's awards are a 2025 United States Artists Award, the 2024 Pepe Marcos-Iga Award for Innovation in Environmental Education from the North American Association for Environmental Education (NAAEE).
+The award honors her creative use of writing and storytelling to advance environmental education.
+Other awards include the 2020 Guggenheim Fellowship in poetry, a Mississippi Arts Commission Fellowship grant, inclusion in the Best American Poetry series, a 2009 National Endowment for the Arts Literature Fellowship in poetry, and a Pushcart Prize for the poem "Love in the Orangery".
+Her poems and essays have appeared in The New Yorker, Paris Review, The Yale Review, New Voices: Contemporary Poetry from the United States, The American Poetry Review, FIELD, Prairie Schooner, Poetry, New England Review, Converse: Contemporary English Poetry by Indians (edited by Sudeep Sen, and published by Pippa Rann Books, London), and Tin House.
+Nezhukumatathil served as poetry editor for Orion magazine from 2015-2020.